Get insider access

 See our review

-2. Best Mid-Range Gaming Laptop
+2. Best Upper Mid-Range Gaming Laptop

 See our review

-3. Best Budget Gaming Laptop
+3. Best Mid-Range Gaming Laptop

 The best budget gaming laptop we've tested is the ASUS TUF Gaming A16 Advantage Edition (2023).
 You can get this laptop in a Ryzen 7 7735HS or Ryzen 9 7940HS CPU configuration paired with an AMD Radeon RX 6700S or Radeon RX 7700S.
 Every configuration can deliver high, consistent frame rates in demanding AAA games at 1080p or 1440p.
 Display options include a 165Hz FHD+ or a 240Hz QHD+ panel; both are 16-inch panels that support variable refresh rates to reduce screen tearing.

 This laptop sports a solid port selection for peripherals and external displays, including an Ethernet and HDMI 2.1 port.
 The RAM and storage are user-replaceable, providing a clear upgrade path down the line.
 Thermal throttling is minimal under load, but the laptop does get hot and loud.
 Thankfully, there aren't any hot spots around the WASD keys.
-This laptop also isn't particularly portable as it's relatively bulky, and you'll need to carry along its fairly beefy charger for use on the go as battery life lasts a little over an hour when gaming.
+This laptop also isn't particularly portable as it's relatively bulky, and you'll need to carry along its fairly beefy charger for use on the go as its battery life lasts a little over an hour when gaming.

 See our review